Welcome to the Wellness Center!

 Please share this information with family and friends.

-Attention Health Professions Students: Upload documention of your 2020-2021 flu vaccine via our online portal.
+Attention Health Professions Students: Upload documentation of your 2020-2021 flu vaccine via our online portal.

 Managing Stress and Mental Health During the COVID-19 Outbreak